The Big Picture On Clever Ways To Come Up With Down Payment For A Rental Property:

 17 Ways to Come Up with a Down Payment for an Investment Property

 Not scared away yet?
 Good, because despite the high cash requirements for buying investment properties, you have plenty of options to come up with the cash for a down payment on a rental property.
-You may even be able to buy your next rental property with no money down!
+You may even be able to purchase an investment property with no money down.

 Before we dive in, it’s worth pausing to note that the best source of funds for a down payment was, is, and always will be cash from your savings.
 When you borrow a down payment from someone else, you leave yourself vulnerable to overleverage, to narrow cash flow margins or even negative returns, and to possible rate hikes or called loans.